xaque208/puppet-pki/README.md

 ### Generate the Root CA

-First we need to create the directory structure necessary to build a CA.  First specify the path.
+First we need to create the directory structure necessary to build a CA.  Create a `pki` resource that the rest of the resources can reference.

     $pki_dir = "/usr/local/pki"

+    pki { "example.com":
+      directory => $pki_dir,
+    }

-Then deploy a root CA under it.
+Then deploy a root CA under it, using the `pki` resource from above.

     pki::ca { "Root":
-      pki_dir  => $pki_dir,
       email    => "ssl@example.com",
       size     => 2048,
       country  => "US",
       province => "OR",
       city     => "Portland",
       org      => "SomewhereCool",
+      pki      => Pki["example.com"],
     }

 This will build a self signed CA in `$pki_dir/Root` as specified by the name of the resource.

 You can now begin to build out your chain of trust.
-To start with, perhaps we want to generate the CAs that you will use in your laboratory.
+To start with, create an Intermediate CA, referencing the Root CA above using the `parent` parameter and the `pki` parameter as before.

 ### Chaining Authorities Together

     pki::ca { "Lab":
-      pki_dir  => $pki_dir,
       email    => "ssl@example.com",
       size     => 2048,
       country  => "US",
       province => "OR",
       city     => "Portland",
       org      => "SomewhereCool",
-      root     => Pki::Ca["Root"],
+      parent   => Pki::Ca["Root"],
+      pki      => Pki["example.com"],
     }

 This will do the following